zenorocha/liferay-learn/docs/commerce/2.x/en/managing-a-catalog/creating-and-managing-products/products/enabling-subscriptions-for-a-product.md

 1. Click the _Publish_ button.

-A delivery subscription has been enabled for this product.
+A delivery subscription is now enabled for this product.

 ```tip::
    You can implement a custom payment method that has supports recurring methods.
 See `Implementing a New Payment Method <../../../developer-guide/tutorials/implementing-a-new-payment-method.md>`_ to learn more.